hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/dataset.md

 A physical data file on disk.
 It can be defined directly as an inline dataset, or can be brought in from outside.

-### Inline Dataset

-Inline dataset definition can be used for small datasets.

 ![record set example](./Images/RecordLayout.JPG)

 The layout for above dataset: